 Hypofractionation and dose escalation are leading treatments for prostate radiation.
 There is a growing need for a solution to protect the rectum from the high-dose radiation field, significantly reduce rectal toxicity, and pave the way to safer and more cost-effective radiation therapy techniques.

-Using a minimally invasive, no-needle insertion device, the balloon is introduced quickly and safely under ultrasound guidance, using a transperineal technique, with local or general anesthesia.
-Once the balloon is placed between the prostate and the rectum, it is filled with sterile saline and positioned to gain its final well-defined configuration.
+During the minimally invasive procedure, the balloon is introduced under ultrasound guidance, using a transperineal technique, with local or general anesthesia.
+Once the balloon is placed between the prostate and the rectum, it is filled with sterile saline and positioned to gain its final configuration.

-The balloon provides reproducible separation between the prostate and rectum.
-It is visible under all imaging modalities, including CT, MRI, and ultrasound, and by creating a buffer – it enables safe radiation therapy.
-The balloon maintains its size and shape in the body during the radiation course period and naturally biodegrades over time (usually within six months of implantation), not requiring any additional procedure for removal.
+The balloon provides reproducible separation between the prostate and rectum, and is visible under all imaging modalities, including CT, MRI, and ultrasound.
+The balloon maintains its size and shape in the body during the radiation course period and naturally biodegrades over time.

 - An Ultrasound guidance probe inserted into the rectum